 From a top-level approach though, there are the four main steps for Product Definition.
-And at every step of the process, you’ll be working with a senior member of the Cheesecake Labs team — a Product Manager, a Tech Lead and a Lead Designer too:
+And at every step of the process, you’ll be working with senior members of the Cheesecake Labs team — a Product Manager, Project Manager, Tech Lead and a Lead Designer:

 Research the business

 Your leadership team will have a lot of valuable intel to help steer the Product Definition process.
 That’s why we interview the key stakeholders, to better understand your business mission.

 The best digital products reinforce your brand values and vision — taking the time to hear from your team will help us understand how that can be achieved.

 Research the market